Thomas G. Andrews (historian)

-Thomas G. Andrews is an American historian.

-Life
+Thomas G. Andrews (born January 15, 1972) is an American historian particularly known for his work in labor history and environmental history.
+His 2008 book Killing for Coal: America's Deadliest Labor War won the 2009 Bancroft Prize and the 2009 George Perkins Marsh Prize.

+Early life and education

+Andrews was born January 15, 1972.
 He graduated from Yale University, and University of Wisconsin–Madison with a Ph.D. in U.S. History, May 2003.

+Career

 He teaches at University of Colorado, Boulder.